jeff-chastain/cfsolana/readme.md

 ### Getting Started

-0. Copy `.env.sample` to `bin/.env`
-1. Clone this repository down to your computer.
+1. Clone this repository to your computer.
-2. `chmod +x install.sh` (this just makes it executable)
+2. Copy `.env.sample` to `.env`.
+No changes are necessary at this time.
 3. Make sure docker or other container software is running.
-4. `./install.sh`
-5. Wait a few minutes.
-The install script is running the full docker setup and the Lucee server can take a few minutes to fully initialize.
+4. From the command line, while in the project root folder, run `docker-compose build` to initially set up the environment.
+This is a one time process unless you destroy your docker containers.
+5. From the command line, while in the project root folder, run `docker-compose up` to start the docker environment.
+This includes the ColdFusion Lucee application server, the MySQL database server, and a Redis caching server.
-6. Open web browser to `localhost:8080`
+6. Open a web browser to `localhost:8080`
 7. Follow through the ContentBox wizard to setup the first user of the CMS.
 8. Use a tool like Postman to query the APIs.
 9. Note: for most API calls you will need to authorize through the User login route, using the username and password signed up with on the ContentBox wizard.